wyrl/cls/readme.rst

 #####################################################
-How to install and configure in you local or website
+How to install and configure in your local or website
 #####################################################

 ******